socketio/socket.io-website/docs/categories/07-Migrations/migrating-from-2-to-3.md

 });
 ```

-That's why the `query` option of the Socket instance is renamed to ̀`auth` in Socket.IO v3:
+That's why the `query` option of the Socket instance is renamed to `auth` in Socket.IO v3:

 ```js
 // plain object